Betye Saar: Political activism

 In the late 1960s, Saar's focus turned to the civil rights movement and issues of race.
 Black women artists such as Saar, Faith Ringgold, Adrian Piper, Howardena Pindell, and Barbara Chase-Riboud explored African American identities and actively rejected art world racism, while simultaneously being drawn to the cause of women's liberation.

 Saar, in her artistic journey through various artistic and activist communities from Black nationalist to Black feminist and womanist, maintained a "mobile of identity" that permitted her to interact freely with each group.
 Saar met with other Black women artists at Suzanne Jackson's Gallery 32 in 1970.
 The resulting group show was titled Sapphire (You've Come a Long Way, Baby).
 This was likely the first contemporary African American women's exhibition in California, and included watercolorist Sue Irons, printmaker Yvonne Cole Meo, painter Suzanne Jackson, pop artist Eileen Abdulrashid, Gloria Bohanon, and Saar.

 When asked about the politics behind her art in a 2015 interview with writer Shelley Leopold, Saar stated, "I don't know how politics can be avoided.
 If you happen to be a young Black male, your parents are terrified that you're going to be arrested—if they hang out with a friend, are they going to be considered a gang?
 That kind of fear is one you have to pay attention to.
 It's not comfortable living in the United States.
 I'm born in Los Angeles, with middle class parents and so I never really had to be in a situation that tense.
 My grandmother lived in Watts and it's still really poor down there.
 People just do the best they can."

-Bettye Saar with fellow UCLA Bruin Kareem Abdul-Jabbar receiving The W.E.B.
+Betye Saar with fellow UCLA Bruin Kareem Abdul-Jabbar receiving The W.E.B.
 Du Bois Medal from Henry Louis Gates at Harvard on October 6, 2022.